Learn the second most spoken language in the world – Learn Hindi

 Day 08 – Zoo visit in Jaipur ! / Excursion to an ethnic village Resort

-noon is free.
-In afternoon we will visit the Zoo of Jaipur.
-Jaipur Zoo has only the basic facilities but helps visitors to get a glimpse of the animals and there habitat in India.
+Your day till noon is free.
+In the afternoon we will visit the Zoo of Jaipur.
+Jaipur Zoo has only the basic facilities but helps visitors to get a glimpse of the animals and their habitat in India.

 In the evening drive to an ethnic village resort.
-Presentation of local music, dance and various local cultural program.
-The dinner will take place in ethnic atmosphere and famous local dishes will be served.
+Presentation of local music, dance, and various local cultural programs.
+The dinner will take place in an ethnic atmosphere and famous local dishes will be served.

 Day 09 – Language & Cultural training in Jaipur / Sanganer (about 20 km)